 Houndstooth is made up of broken check designs and loosely resembles the teeth of a dog, as its name suggests.

-Finally, overcheck tweed, also known as estate tweed, combines herringbone patterns with windowpane-like checks.
+Finally, overcheck tweed, also known as estate, combines herringbone patterns with windowpane-like checks.

 Three Ways to Style

 Tweed is a heavy material but that doesn’t mean that it has to be confined to strictly formal looks.
-Picking up a tweed blazer can give you the best of what tweed has to offer.
-Tweed blazers are perfect for a night out or a casual day at the office, especially because they look great in pretty much any color.
-Offset the bold patterns and textures of tweed with a simple neutral t-shirt and some jeans.
+Picking up a tweed blazer can give you the best of what it has to offer.
+Blazers are perfect for a night out or a casual day at the office, especially because they look great in pretty much any color.
+Offset the bold patterns and textures with a simple neutral t-shirt and some jeans.